tl-its-umich-edu/IPE-competencies-updater/README.md

 ## Script Run and tests
 1. Configurations before running the script
-    1. create `.env` file and place it in the project root level, copy the content from `config/env_sample.txt`.
+    1. Create the folder structure `secrets/ipe/` inside home directory. create `.env` file and place it.  copy the content from `config/env_sample.txt`.
 Change as needed
     2. Google Service account JSON file is needed to read the google spreadsheet content.
-Create the folder structure `secrets/ipe/` inside home directory and add `ipe_gserviceaccount.json` inside it.
+Add `ipe_gserviceaccount.json` inside `secrets/ipe/`.
 You can find this file [Dropbox](https://www.dropbox.com/home/TL%20Security%20files/IPE%20Process)
     3. The Google service account email address need to be added to the google sheets with `Editor` Permission.
     4. pytest is used for running test.
 2. Docker run